Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 Participants were considered to have failed this visual inspection and were subsequently removed from the data set if their VEP did not produce three discernible peaks.
-VEP waveforms of included participants by time point are included in Figure 1E.
+VEP waveforms of included participants by time point are included in @figure1\E.
 97 infants provided usable VEP data at visit-1,
 130 infants provided usable VEP data at visit-2, and 131 infants provided usable VEP data at visit-3.